 MAPC's Municipal Net Zero Playbook

 MAPC’s Municipal Net Zero Playbook (“the Playbook”) provides guidance and tools to equip cities and towns with the resources to tackle their climate goals in an efficient and equitable manner.
-Throughout the Spring and Summer of 2020, MAPC’s Clean Energy Department will be releasing chapters of the Playbook to support communities local net zero planning processes.
+MAPC’s Clean Energy Department developed the following chapters of the Playbook to support communities' local net zero planning processes.

 The Playbook is an interdisciplinary tool for municipal planners, energy/sustainability staff, and volunteers that seeks to empower cities and towns to implement net zero actions within their communities.
 These resources will help local net zero action implementers understand their role in advancing greenhouse gas (GHG) emissions reductions and advocating for critical local and state level policy changes.